 Below is a detailed recipe for how I smoke a juicy and tender pork shoulder.
 This recipe can be used for pulled pork to make pork tacos and pulled pork nachos.
 If you follow the recipe, you will be amazed at how well the pork shoulder turns out!

 2. The night before you are going to smoke the pork shoulder, apply a thin layer of yellow mustard.
 Any brand will work fine.
 This will create a paste that the rub will stick to.
 Here is a recipe for the rub I use on pork shoulders.
-After you apply a Rub Mustard on the Pork Shoulderlayer of mustard to the pork shoulder, completely coat the shoulder with a good BBQ rub.
+After you apply a layer of mustard to the pork shoulder, completely coat the shoulder with a good BBQ rub.
 I have found that it helps to pat the rub into the shoulder to make it stick better.
 Make sure you have some brown sugar in your rub to add flavor.
 This also creates a nice bark on the pork shoulder.

 3.Wrap the shoulder in plastic wrap, and refrigerate over night.